tentjs/tent/README.md

 });
 ```

 Note: You shouldn't add a `key` attribute to the looped items.
-It will be added internally to all relevant elements - it's called `i` (for index).
+It will be added automatically to all relevant elements - it's called `i` (for index).
+More on that later.

 ### templates